-Having the correct information right at your fingertips also eliminate the risk of making errors and misguiding the people you’re calling – that way you’ll get more happy customers which again gives a higher satisfaction among your agents.
+Having the correct information right at your fingertips also eliminate the risk of making errors and misguiding the people you’re calling – that way, you’ll get happier customers, which again gives a higher satisfaction among your agents.

 To avoid misinformation, make sure to update any information linked to a campaign as soon as possible.